Baptists: United States

 Leading up to the American Civil War, Baptists became embroiled in the controversy over slavery in the United States.
-Whereas in the First Great Awakening Methodist and Baptist preachers had opposed slavery and urged manumission, over the decades they made more of an accommodation with the institution.
+Whereas in the First Great Awakening, Methodist and Baptist preachers had opposed slavery and urged manumission, over the decades they made more of an accommodation with the institution.
 They worked with slaveholders in the South to urge a paternalistic institution.
 Both denominations made direct appeals to slaves and free Blacks for conversion.
-The Baptists particularly allowed them active roles in congregations.
+The Baptists particularly allowed them to play active roles in congregations.
 By the mid-19th century, northern Baptists tended to oppose slavery.
 As tensions increased, in 1844 the Home Mission Society refused to appoint a slaveholder as a missionary who had been proposed by Georgia.
 It noted that missionaries could not take servants with them, and also that the board did not want to appear to condone slavery.

 In 1845, a group of churches in favor of slavery and in disagreement with the abolitionism of the Triennial Convention (now American Baptist Churches USA) left to form the Southern Baptist Convention.
-They believed that the Bible sanctions slavery and that it was acceptable for Christians to own slaves.
+They believed that the Bible sanctions slavery, and that it was acceptable for Christians to own slaves.
 They believed slavery was a human institution which Baptist teaching could make less harsh.
-By this time many planters were part of Baptist congregations, and some of the denomination's prominent preachers, such as the Rev. Basil Manly, Sr., president of the University of Alabama, were also planters who owned slaves.
+By this time, many planters were part of Baptist congregations, and some of the denomination's prominent preachers, such as Basil Manly Sr., president of the University of Alabama, were also planters who owned slaves.

 As early as the late 18th century, Black Baptists began to organize separate churches, associations and mission agencies.
-Blacks set up some independent Baptist congregations in the South before the American Civil War.
+Blacks set up some independent Baptist congregations in the South before the Civil War.
 White Baptist associations maintained some oversight of these churches.

-In the postwar years, freedmen quickly left the white congregations and associations, setting up their own churches.
+In the postwar years, freedmen quickly left white congregations and associations, setting up their own churches.
 In 1866, the Consolidated American Baptist Convention, formed from Black Baptists of the South and West, helped southern associations set up Black state conventions, which they did in Alabama, Arkansas, Virginia, North Carolina, and Kentucky.
 In 1880, Black state conventions united in the national Foreign Mission Convention to support Black Baptist missionary work.
 Two other national Black conventions were formed, and in 1895 they united as the National Baptist Convention.
 This organization later went through its own changes, spinning off other conventions.
 It is the largest Black religious organization and the second-largest Baptist organization in the world.
-Baptists are numerically most dominant in the Southeast.
+Baptists are numerically the most dominant in the Southeast.
 In 2007, the Pew Research Center's Religious Landscape Survey found that 45% of all African Americans identify with Baptist denominations, with the vast majority of those being within the historically Black tradition.